 What AI means for the future of humanity?

 Personally, I believe that Artificial Intelligence will have the most profound impact on humanity in the 21st century.
 Like many other inventions, it can be used to create good or evil.
 The internet, for example, provides tremendous opportunities.
-We can communicate with friends and family instantly, we can access knowledge about anything in a matter of seconds, but at the same time it can be used to spy on people by governments, it can be used for things like pornography, creating propaganda, etc. It can make us less connected with others in real life, as we are hooked to our devices.
+We can communicate with friends and family instantly, we can access knowledge about anything in a matter of seconds, we can build technology software to assist with our businesses and tasks, but at the same time it can be used to spy on people by governments, it can be used for things like pornography, creating propaganda, etc. It can make us less connected with others in real life, as we are hooked to our devices.
 With AI, things jump to another level.
 The implications are enormous and hard to predict.
 AI can be programmed to self improve — Theoretically, there are no limits to what it could do and how advanced it could become.

 Here are few potential scenarios: